maildev/maildev/README.md

 Using `test/send.js`, a few test emails will be sent every time the application restarts.

+If you want to debug you can use the `nodemon` debug profile in VSCode.
+To change arguments or environment variables edit the `.vscode\launch.json`.

 The project uses the [JavaScript Standard coding style](https://standardjs.com).
 To lint your code before submitting your PR, run `npm run lint`.